ZhiGroup/pytorch_ehr/README.md

 **Data Structure**

 *  We followed the data structure used in the RETAIN.
 Encounters may include pharmacy, clinical and microbiology laboratory, admission, and billing information from affiliated patient care locations.
-All admissions, medication orders and dispensing, laboratory orders, and specimens are date and time stamped, providing a temporal relationship between treatment patterns and clinical information.These clinical data are mapped to the most common standards, for example, diagnoses and procedures are mapped to the International Classification of Diseases (ICD) codes, medimultications information include the national drug codes (NDCs), and laboratory tests are linked to their LOINIC codes.
+All admissions, medication orders and dispensing, laboratory orders, and specimens are date and time-stamped, providing a temporal relationship between treatment patterns and clinical information.
+These clinical data are mapped to the most common standards, for example, diagnoses and procedures are mapped to the International Classification of Diseases (ICD) codes, and laboratory tests are linked to their LOINIC codes.

 *  Our processed pickle data: multi-level lists.
 From most outmost to gradually inside (assume we have loaded them as X)
     * Outmost level: patients level, e.g. X[0] is the records for patient indexed 0
-    * 2nd level: patient information indicated in X[0][0], X[0][1], X[0][2] are patient id, disease status (1: yes, 0: no disease), in case of survival it will be [disease status , time_to_disease], and records
+    * 2nd level: patient information indicated in X[0][0], X[0][1], X[0][2] are patient id, outcome label or disease status (1: yes, 0: no disease), in case of survival it will be [disease status , time_to_disease], and visits records
     * 3rd level: a list of length of total visits.
 Each element will be an element of two lists (as indicated in 4)
     * 4th level: for each row in the 3rd-level list.
         *  1st element, e.g. X[0][2][0][0] is list of visit_time (since last time)